MoAlyousef/livid-rs/livid-cli/README.md

     build     Build your wasm web app
     clean     Clean output artifacts
     serve     Serve the generated index.html
-    --help    Prints this message or the help of the given subcommand(s)
+    deploy    Creates a desktop app using the wasm web app for frontend --help    Prints this message or the help of the given subcommand(s)
 ```